 Dr. Mennel is author of two co-edited volumes and four sole-authored books, including the forthcoming Women at Work in Twenty-first Century European Cinema (Urbana: University of Illinois Press, January 2019), Queer Cinema: Schoolgirls, Vampires, and Gay Cowboys (Wallflower and Columbia University Press, 2012, translated into French as Le Cinéma queer with L’Arche, 2013), and Cities and Cinema (Routledge, 2008, second edition forthcoming in 2019).

 Dr. Mennel has taught the Department of English’s graduate proseminar for two years in a row.
+In the fall of 2019, she will teach a graduate seminar on feminist, queer, and trans theory in relationship to cinema.
 On the undergraduate level, she teaches German film and Film History 1.

 - office: 4219 Turlington Hall